Toma Loredana interview

 Yes, I do have a dream) It’s 115 kg for snatch and 140 kg for jerk at the competitions.

-- How strongly CrossFit is developed in your country?
+- How strongly functional training is developed in your country?
 Is there any influence on the popularization of weightlifting?

 - Tell us about your experience of training in one gym with Ilya Ilyin?
 Maybe some interesting details you have picked up from his training process?